Input & output

 A local value assigns a name to an expression, so you can use the name multiple times within a module instead of repeating the expression.

-Brainboard allows you to define multiple locals:
+Brainboard allows you to define multiple locals.

-file and in the same block locals
+When you define locals in Brainboard, they are added to the locals.tf file and in the same block locals

 The table of locals is similar to the one of variables detailed above.
-Please refer to it to understand the different components of the User Interface.
+Please refer to it to understand the different components of the user interface.

 If you are using a complex expression in the value field, you need to quote it as you can mix strings, functions, variables....